 Live Action TV

-Apparently decades ago (in the current series timeline) a brilliant billionaire industrialist/scientist designed a robot drone with perfectly emulated Human movement, thought process, and emotions yet still be expected to act and behave like mindless drones (makes sense....RIGHT?).
+Apparently decades ago (in the current series timeline) a brilliant billionaire industrialist/scientist designed robots with perfectly emulated Human movement, thought process, and emotions yet still expected them to act and behave like mindless drones (makes sense....RIGHT?).

-Anyway Decades later the same mindless/yet sentient drones now in even More Ridiculously human forms now have come for revenge on humanity nearly driving them into extinction.
-And after discovering that the drones have reached a level of near human sentience ordinary HumansStill treat the human like robots like a literal defective toaster (no pun intended)/Vacuum Cleaner (except i don't think even when a actual toaster has gotten even dangerously defective no one has ever shot one execution style or ejected one out an airlock) and acting around them like the drones cant even understand words and basic thought capability let alone genuine human emotion.
+Anyway decades later the same mindless/yet sentient robots now in even moreridiculously human forms have come back for revenge on humanity, nearly driving them to extinction.
+And after discovering that they've reached a level of near human sentience ordinary humansstill treat the human like robots like a literal defective toaster (no pun intended)/vacuum cleaner (except I don't think even when an actual toaster has gotten dangerously defective anyone has ever shot one execution style or ejected one out an airlock) and acting around them like the robots can't even understand words and lack basic thought capability, let alone genuine human emotion.

-To boot the very reason Humanoid Cylons exist in the first place is a Fantastic Aesop unto itself.
-As when a Number One Cylon asks his creator/designer why they were made SO unmachine like and with no cybernetic enhancements at all.
-Her only answer is something that if they were made more like machines they would have absolutely NO sense of Human morality.
-Ya Know even though at this point they had just KILLED hundreds of Billions of humans and tortured/experimented of thousands of other humans in order to make themselves "More Human."
-Ironically, The Plan suggests just that: the genocide of humanity was, in fact, not really a matter of cold machine logic, but Number One throwing a "temper tantrum" because "mom" (ie. the Final Five) didn't like him best.
+To boot the very reason Humanoid Cylons exist in the first place is a Fantastic Aesop unto itself, as when a Number One Cylon asks his creator/designer why they were made SO un-machine like and with no cybernetic enhancements at all.
+Her only answer is something that if they were made more like machines they would have absolutely NO sense of human morality.
+Right, even though at this point they had just KILLED hundreds of Billions of humans and tortured/experimented of thousands of other humans in order to make themselves "more human."
+Ironically, The Plan suggests just that: the genocide of humanity was, in fact, not really a matter of cold machine logic, but Number One throwing a "temper tantrum" because "mom" (i.e. the Final Five) didn't like him best.

-As a final point according to both fan theory and some actual Canon Explanation the entire events of the show were orchestrated by a unseen "god" which may or may not be evil and created the conflict between Humans and Cylons him/itself numerous other times previous, basically meaning even if both Humanity and Cylons learned truly learned their lessons and got along this God could kick start the whole thing all over again just For the Evulz it renders all the previous Fantastic Aesops pointless and moot.
+As a final point according to both fan theory and some actual canon explanations the entire events of the show were orchestrated by an unseen "god" which may or may not be evil and created the conflict between Humans and Cylons him/itself numerous other times previous, basically meaning even if both humanity and Cylons truly learned their lessons and got along this God could kick start the whole thing all over again just For the Evulz, it renders all the previous Fantastic Aesops pointless and moot.